himanshupa369/Epam-Cpp-developer-Training/README.md

 - **2D Arrays and Pointer Arithmetic**

-# Topics Covered in This MemoryManagement.cpp
+# Topics Covered in MemoryManagement.cpp

 1. **Introduction to Dynamic Memory Allocation**
 2. **Using `malloc()` for Memory Allocation**